dpfernandes/class05-final-project/README.md

 ### THREAD

+#### THREAD stands for Textile Hub for Refugee Empowerment, Employment & Entrepreneurship Advancement in Denmark

 THREAD is a dynamic and innovative collaboration of diverse partners from business, design, education, research and refugee support agencies aiming to achieve life-changing results for women who are forging new lives in Denmark.

 Learn more about our customer here: https://ctr.hum.ku.dk/research-programmes-and-projects/thread/